 Pillar 4 –Sustainable Tourism takes into consideration all the key dimensions of economic, environmental, cultural and social sustainability.
 The focus includes the digital and green transition of the tourism ecosystem considering relevant sectors and different public and private actors.
 It also promotes innovative ways for tourism.
 The overall objective is to develop the full potential of the Region in terms of innovative, sustainable, responsible quality tourism.
 Diversification of tourism products and services, along with tackling seasonality, will boost business and create jobs.

 Pillar 5 – Improved Social Cohesion promotes social progress concerning labour market opportunities and access and the involvement of future generations in decision making.
 In doing so, it addresses the importance of preserving and promoting the European social model, and solving social challenges that transcend national borders.
 An important focus is on skills and youth.
-The aim of the Social Pillar is to align the Adriatic-Ionian region with the EU strategies and policies for strengthening focus on social change, and pair the green and digital transition with social transition.
+The aim of the Social Pillar is to align the Adriatic-Ionian Region with the EU strategies and policies for strengthening focus on social change, and pair the green and digital transition with social transition.
 It contributes from the macroregional context to achieve equal opportunities, empowerment of women, youth engagement, and access to the labour market, as well as fair working conditions and social protection in the whole region.
 Cooperation between participating countries may inter alia include exchange of experiences, coordination of policy measures, definition of priorities and standardisation of approaches to solving social challenges that transcend national borders.
 The Social Pillar will also work as a response to the requirements of the European Pillar of Social Rights, and it will also tackle the human rights dimension of the Economic and Investment Plan for the Western Balkans.

 While the first four pillars are further developed based on the past EUSAIR Action Plan, the fifth, Improved Social Cohesion Pillar has only been decided upon in May 2023.
 Therefore, its content will be further developed and detailed.